 (these are the counties in Northeast Florida)

 Lists Level: The names of the actual judges are provided in what might be called a sub-sub lists.
 Each of these lists would match the names found in the Connector lists.
-Continuing the example, there would be one list called "Baker Judges" containing, let's say, "Judge John Jones/ Judge Ronald Adams/Judge Frank Smith"; a second list called "Nassau Judges" would containing the names of all of the Nassau County judges); a third list called Duval Judges, etc.
+Continuing the example, there would be one list called "Baker Judges" containing, let's say, "Judge John Jones/Judge Abigale Adams/Judge Frank Smith"; a second list called "Nassau Judges" would containing the names of all of the Nassau County judges); a third list called Duval Judges, etc.

 The document setup: